NewAlexandria/leadership_readme/data-science.md

 Sometimes you will see any of these service or pipeline concepts organized into Physical, Logical, Integration, and Application layers.
 [Observability](/data-classification.html#data-observability) becomes implicit in this, as well.

+### Data Science Operation Types

+baked within the above list are several core techniques, each which comes with their commensurate set of tools and history of research articles:

+* classification,
+* regression,
+* time series,
+* collaborative filtering,
+* clustering,
+* feature engineering,
+* natural language processing

 ## Data Services

 * Linked Data